toolsparty/mvc/README.md

 # MVC

-The component library for the MVC-application
+The component library for creating an MVC-application

 Status: **work in progress**